Py-AMS/pyams-utils/src/pyams_utils/doctests/property.rst

     >>> OtherClassWithProperties.my_class_property
     2

-Please note that setting a property requires that you use the class, not an instance of this
+Please note that setting a class property from an instance of the class doesn't affect the class, but only the instance:
-class:

     >>> obj = OtherClassWithProperties()
     >>> obj.my_class_property